 You may also request information on how to apply for Child Health Plus by calling 1 (800) 698-4543

 Q. Where do I call for information about home care services?

-Learn more about Medicaid at the New York State Departmen of Health.
+Learn more about Medicaid at the New York State Department of Health.

 Q. How Do I Apply for Temporary Assistance?